-JOUN 160 3.0 Units Images of Race, Gender, and Class in the Media
+3.0 Units JOUN 160 Images of Race, Gender, and Class in the Media

 In this course, we will explore how gender, race, class, sexual orientation, ethnicity, and other social positions affect media coverage, portrayals, production and reception.
 The course focuses on historical roots of stereotyping, theories, methods of analysis, media representations of various groups, and topics of current interest.
 Students conduct research projects in their chosen area of interest and develop expertise in media literacy and criticism with respect to issues of multiculturalism and gender.
-May be taken for credit as JOUN 160 or COMM 160.
-Students receive credit for only one course.
-Transfer Credit: CSU/UC.
+Transfer Credit: CSU/UC